What is supervision?

 At the beginning of new groups, and for new members / clients, we will set out a business contract to begin with, outlining fees, conduct, dates, times and location, and how we may all work together.
 We will also set a contract with you about each piece of supervision brought, which will typically include what is being brought and what you may want from the supervision process.

 We have separated out organisational supervision from professional counselling / psychotherapy supervision, dedicating two separate web pages to further explore the different models used, and what to expect.
-These can be found directly below, or by using the links in the left-hand column.
+These are currently under construction and we hope you will be patient.

 - Supervision for qualified / student counsellors and psychotherapists, and other professionals